SDG 10. Reduced Inequality

 • 11, para.
 2, lit. d of the Code of Ethics and Deontology of the University of Bucharest also specifies that it is forbidden in the university community “discrimination, understood as distinction, exclusion, restriction or preference, based on race, nationality, ethnicity, language, religion, social category, beliefs, gender, sexual orientation, age, disability, illness of any kind, belonging to a disadvantaged category, as well as any other criterion that has the purpose or effect of restricting, eliminating the recognition, use or exercise, on equal terms, of human rights”.

 • A procedure has been approved which establishes an effective and transparent mechanism for investigating incidents of sexual harassment and sex/gender discrimination in the academic community.
-The procedure available here, sets out the principles, preventative measures, responsibilities and how to deal with incidents of sexual harassment and sex/gender discrimination.
+The procedure available here sets out the principles, preventative measures, responsibilities and how to deal with incidents of sexual harassment and sex/gender discrimination.

 • UB signed the Romanian Diversity Charter in 2022, and in 2023, UB signed the Equality Charter in the framework of the CALIPER initiative.